 They want to silence every conservative voice.

-It absolutely, and it and it does break my heart.
+And it does break my heart.

-And I think um there is something really terrifying about watching these voices disappear from social media forums, from Twitter, from YouTube, watching the kind of uh menacing, overarching Orwellian approach that says if you're from the right, your voice may not be heard, and we're going to bring in these people to police you when it seems that the real terrorists are left to walk around, you know, uh without being policed or without being cautioned or without being given warnings.
+And I think there is something really terrifying about watching these voices disappear from social media forums, from Twitter, from YouTube, watching the kind of menacing, overarching, Orwellian approach that says if you're from the right, your voice may not be heard.

-Whereas someone like me, just like someone like you, is under fire constantly uh by the sorts of people that look to silence the things, the opinions that you and I have.
+Whereas someone like me, just like someone like you, is under fire constantly by the sorts of people that look to silence the things, the opinions that you and I have.

-All right, we got a break.
+All right, we got to break Katie Hopper.

 Yeah, of course.